1. Why use this guide?

 The Scottish Screen Archive is a film and video collection of over 100 years of Scotland's social, cultural and industrial history, reflecting the lives of ordinary Scots and achievements of Scottish film-makers.
 The collections include documentaries, newsreels, educational, television, public information, industrial, advertising and promotional film and video.
 A catalogue is available online.

-The South East Film and Video Archive (SEFVA) is the public sector moving image archive for the South East of England.
+The Screen Archive South East is the public sector moving image archive for the South East of England.
 The collections cover the four counties of Surrey, Kent, East Sussex and West Sussex and the unitary authorities of Brighton & Hove and Medway.
 Their Screen Search catalogue is available online.

 4.2 Drama and poetry

 University of Bristol Theatre Collection holds a vast collection of original documents, photographs, film footage and artefacts from theatres, actors, performers, designers and theatre historians relating to the history of theatre in Britain.
-Major collections include: the Robinson Collection of eighteenth and nineteenth century playbills; the Southern Collection of prints, photographs and models of theatres; the papers of Sir Herbert Beerbohm Tree; correspondence of William Macready; and the Ernest Thesiger Collection.
+Major collections include: the Mander and Mitchenson Collection; the Robinson Collection of eighteenth and nineteenth century playbills; the Southern Collection of prints, photographs and models of theatres; the papers of Sir Herbert Beerbohm Tree; correspondence of William Macready; and the Ernest Thesiger Collection.

 British Library, Manuscript Collections include the papers of a number of prominent dramatists and actors (including Lord Olivier) and records relating to the censorship of plays by the Lord Chamberlain prior to 1968.
 The British Library catalogue for manuscript collections is available online.